ryantd42/NY-Legislative-Git/2023/A8247C-2023/bill.md

  licensed  practitioner.
-The  practice  includes, but is not limited to: measuring and positioning patients; selecting and  setting  up  exposure factors  on  x-ray  equipment, and the making of the x-ray exposure; the performance of quality control tests; and, under the direct  supervision of a licensed physician, LICENSED NURSE PRACTITIONER, OR LICENSED PHYSI- CIAN  ASSISTANT, the intravascular administration of contrast media when such administration is an integral part of the x-ray or  imaging  proce- dure.
+The  practice  includes, but is not limited to: measuring and positioning patients; selecting and  setting  up  exposure factors  on  x-ray  equipment, and the making of the x-ray exposure; the performance of quality control tests; [and,]  under  the  direct  super- vision  of  a  licensed  physician,  the intravascular administration of contrast media when such administration is an integral part of the x-ray or imaging procedure; AND, UNDER THE DIRECT SUPERVISION  OF  A  LICENSED PHYSICIAN, LICENSED NURSE PRACTITIONER, OR LICENSED PHYSICIAN ASSISTANT, THE  INTRAVENOUS  ADMINISTRATION  OF  CONTRAST  MEDIA WHEN SUCH ADMINIS- TRATION IS AN INTEGRAL PART OF THE X-RAY OR IMAGING PROCEDURE.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD13575-01-3
+  LBD13575-02-4